PeerHoffmann/transcribe_openai_whisper/README.md

 - **✅ With Speech**: Files with substantial speech content (>10 words)
 - **⚠️ Limited Text**: Files with minimal speech (3-10 words, likely mostly music)
 - **❌ Errors**: Files that failed to process or generated no output

+### Resume Functionality
+The script automatically skips files that have already been processed, making it safe to rerun:

+- **Smart Detection**: Checks for existing `.txt` transcript files before processing
+- **Progress Preservation**: Previously completed transcriptions are counted in statistics
+- **Safe Reruns**: Add new files to your audio directory and rerun without losing progress
+- **Status Indicators**: Shows ⏭️ for skipped files vs 🎵 for new processing

+**Example**: If you have 100 files and the script completes 60 before interruption, rerunning will automatically skip those 60 and continue with the remaining 40.

 ### Example Output
 ```